This 1965 Morris Mini Moke [GJB 121C] has been owned by Simon's father Richard Crumbleholme since February 1968.

 The Moke was first put on the open market in late 1964.
 A new Moke was very basic as it came with no side screens, a driver's seat only and cost £335.00 It came in only one colour : spruce green.
 A passenger seat cost £8 9s and the two rear seats £16 8s.
 A set of four side screens cost £30.
 A standard Mini saloon at the time cost £497.

-By the end of 1964, (mine was built in Nov 1964) a total of 965 Mokes had been built (527 Austins & 438 Morrises).
+By the end of 1964, (mine Morris Moke was built in Nov 1964) a total of 965 Mokes had been built (527 Austins & 438 Morrises).
 So my Moke is a relatively early one.
-About 50% of these had been exported.
+About 50% of these 1964 had been exported.

 The English Moke was made initially but soon an "Australian" Moke was produced with a larger engine (998 - 1098cc) and 13" wheels in place of 10".
 There were various modifications with the Californian model produced from 1971.
 Australian Mokes were produced until 1982 with about 26,000 having been made.
 They were used by their postal service and various pick up versions were produced.
-Production was finally moved to Portugal in 1983 and these Mokes were made by British Leyland there until 1989 (about 10,000 made).
+Production was finally moved to Portugal in 1983 and these Mokes were made by a British Leyland subsidary there until 1989 (about 10,000 made).

 Cagiva (an Italian company) bought the whole operation in 1991 and maintained production in Portugal until 1993.
-All parts etc were moved to Italy and were not accessed until the Moke Club managed to sell off these in the Big Clear out of 2003.
+All parts etc were then moved to Italy and were not accessed until the Moke Club managed to sell off these in the Big Clear out of 2003.

-Overall about 50,000 Mokes (of all types) were produced.
+Overall about 50,000 Mokes (of all types) were produced. (excluding present day Chinese or electric)

-An internet site listing numbers of classic cars on the DVLA database in the UK in 2022 has 114 No Mokes with road tax and a further 62 No with SORN (off road notices).
-This would include all types of Moke.
-The Moke Club's magazine in 2023 noted that their register had 262 Mokes worldwide and a club membership of 560.
-The Mini Moke Club was started by Paul Beard in 1983 in the UK and has just celebrated it's 40th Birthday.
-At September 2023, the membership is UK 69%; EU 11%;; Australasia 9%; N.America 7% and rest of world 4%.
+The Moke Club's magazine "Moking" in 2023 noted that their register had 262 Mokes worldwide and a club membership of 560.
+The Mini Moke Club was started by Paul Beard in 1983 in the UK and celebrated it's 40th Birthday in 2023.

 English Moke in "The Prisoner " TV series (1966) Vertical windscreen for filming & purpose made seats & hood.
 (4 made)

-Australian Moke (1966 - 1982)
+Australian Moke (1966 - 1982) - Bigger wheels & engine.

 Portuguese Moke (1983 - 1989)

-My Morris Mini Moke [GJB 121C] : Now 60 years old !
+My Morris Mini Moke [GJB 121C] : Now 60 + years old !

-1st registered 19th October 1965; Chassis No : MABI 653707.
+1st Registered 19th October 1965; Chassis No : MABI 653707.
 Commission No : M15B000354L ; Body No 354; Mk 1 Moke ("buckboard" : 1963-1967).
 Petrol : 4 cylinder in line with overhead valves - "A" series with capacity of 848cc transverse mounted with integral 4 speed gearbox (no synchromesh on first gear).
 Front wheel drive with 10" wheels.
 Dimensions : wheelbase 80" (2.03m); Length 120" (3.05m); Width 51.5" (1.36m); Height 56' (1.42m); Dry weight : 10.5 cwt ( 534kg).

 Below : The English Mini Moke - a cutaway sketch showing the basic construction with front & rear sub frames.